 Take particular care in respect of the following:

-- Make sure that you have requested adequate finance from your bank to support the proposition.
+- Make sure that you have requested adequate finance from your bank to support your proposition.

-- In writing, demonstrate to your bank manager that the finance is required and that your request is set at the correct level.
+- In writing, show your bank manager that the finance is required and that your request is set at the correct level.

 - Your bank manager will expect to see up-to-date accounts.
 Please ensure that your accountant has adequate time to do the work properly.

-- Where applicable, ensure that profit forecasts are available.
+- Where it applies, ensure that profit forecasts are available.

-- Make sure that cash flow projections are available to demonstrate to the bank your ability to repay the loan and interest.
+- Make sure that you have cash flow projections available to show your ability to repay the loan and interest.

-- Your bank will often take a more positive view of your request for finance where it is aware that it will be receiving regular information on your business trading.
+- Your bank will often take a more positive view of your request for finance if you offer to send them regular information on your business trading.

 7. DOs And DON’Ts

-- Do talk to your bank regularly and keep it informed.
+- Do talk to your bank regularly and keep them informed.

-- When the time comes that you do need help, the bank will be much more sympathetic if it knows you well.
+- If the time comes that you do need help, the bank will be much more sympathetic if they know you well.